 - Up to two Medium Sized Dogs

-- Up to three Small Sized Dogs
+- Multiple Small Sized Dogs

 #2 Advantek Select Pet Gazebo Metal Modular Outdoor Dog Kennel